Inference-Time Optimization of Prompt Embeddings in Diffusion Models: A Comparison of sep-CMA-ES and Adam: Methodology

 \subsection{SDXL Turbo}

-Currently, there are numerous open-source image generation models, ranging from a few million parameters in size to hundreds of billions of parameters.
-Most state-of-the-art models are computationally expensive diffusion models, such as DeepFloyd-IF (three diffusion stages plus a large T5-family text encoder) \cite{deepfloyd2023if}, DiT/PixArt-style diffusion transformers \cite{chen2023}, and SDXL pipelines that use the base and refiner pair with tens of sampling steps to reach 1024$\times$1024 resolution \cite{podell2023}.
-These models are accurate but costly because they require many sequential denoising steps, multiple UNets or upsamplers, and large text encoders, which drive FLOPs, memory, and latency up while shrinking batch size.
+Currently, there are numerous open-source image generation models, ranging from those with a few million parameters to hundreds of billions of parameters.
+Many state-of-the-art systems are diffusion-based and computationally expensive, including DeepFloyd-IF (three diffusion stages plus a large T5-family text encoder)~\cite{deepfloyd2023if}, DiT/PixArt-style diffusion transformers~\cite{chen2023}, and SDXL pipelines that use a base model and refiner with tens of sampling steps to reach $1024\times1024$ resolution~\cite{podell2023}.
+These are costly because they require many sequential denoising steps, multiple UNets or upsamplers, and large text encoders, which increase the FLOPs, memory, and latency while reducing the practical batch sizes.
+Therefore, we selected the well-established SDXL Turbo \cite{sauer2025}, a distilled variant of SDXL that produces high-quality images in one to four denoising steps, compared to the $\sim$50 steps typically used by standard SDXL.

-To mitigate the rising cost of image generation, distillation has been proposed as a technique that trains a fast "student" model to emulate a slower, multi-step "teacher" model \cite{hinton2015}.
-In this paradigm, the student acquires knowledge from the teacher's denoising outputs over timesteps, necessitating significantly fewer sampling steps and allowing for the elimination of components, such as the refiners.
-This reduces computational and memory requirements while maintaining a majority of quality.
-Therefore, we selected the well-established SDXL Turbo \cite{sauer2025}, the distilled version of the SDXL pipeline, which produces high-quality images with 1 to 4 denoising steps, compared to roughly 50 steps needed with the standard SDXL.